 This starts with every Ninite .exe being signed by our company.
 Those exes then talk to ninite.com over a well-configured TLS connection to get the latest app configuration information.

 Each program is downloaded from its publisher's official mirrors and then checked for a matching SHA-1 hash (delivered over TLS) or valid file signature from the publisher before we run anything.
+If an official mirror is unreliable we may use our own mirror at software-update-mirror.com.
 Files retreived from Ninite Pro's cache are also validated immediately before use.

 If validation fails the app update fails.
 There are no options or prompts to ignore these issues or continue with questionable data.